Announcement

 The pilot anticipated the need for right yaw pedal during the takeoff, but just after becoming airborne the helicopter yawed to the left and despite the use of more right yaw pedal, the rate of yaw increased.
 As the aircraft passed through 180° the rate of yaw was too high to land and the pilot became confused.
 He applied right cyclic to try to counter the yaw but the aircraft rolled to the right and the main rotor blades struck the ground.

-Both the Eurocopter Service Letters and the Ministry of Defence Flight Manual emphasise that very high yaw rates can rapidly develop in the hover in light wind conditions with only very small applications of left yaw pedal.
+Eurocopter Service Letters as well as the Ministry of Defence Gazelle Flight Manual, emphasise that very high yaw rates can rapidly develop in the hover in light wind conditions with only very small applications of left yaw pedal.

 Injuries from Accident